 The Legislators weigh in on the 2021 Session

 Cheryl Frank explains that if PVA were meeting in person, we would have invited our local legislators to tell us about their experience (what really happened!) during the 60 day legislative session.
 And of course, we would’ve had a chance for a lively Q & A (next year for sure, right?).
-Instead, the PVA executive committee invited all the legislators to tell us about their experiences in this recap!
+Instead, the PVA executive committee invited all the local legislators to tell us about their experiences in this recap!
 We heard back from several, and you can read their accounts below.

 Rep. Angelica Rubio gives us the lowdown on the legislative session

 Rep. Angelica Rubio gave us a total rundown of what she’s been up to.
 She tells us of her work to diversify our economy here in New Mexico, especially when it comes to moving away from our dependence on oil and gas and other exploitative industries.
 She also worked on Paid Sick Leave, the Climate Solutions Act, Housing Modernization, salaries for state legislators, broadband and connectivity, Healthy Food Financing, and ending the private prison industry.
 Angelica was appointed to chair the Transportation, Public Works and Capital Improvements, which is a critical committee.

 To read Angelica’s full and comprehensive report on the session, click here.
 [We edited her report for the recap, but you’ll want to read her juicy account of the session!
 Click here and read on!]

 For more information, follow Angelica on Facebook.